UK's Sunak wants insurers to explore products for social care costs - NewsBreak

 UK's Sunak wants insurers to explore products for social care costs

-(Reuters) -British finance minister Rishi Sunak has directed Treasury officials to explore with the insurance industry new financial products that would help people cover their share of costs for social care, a Treasury source said on Friday.
+Sept 10 (Reuters) - British finance minister Rishi Sunak has directed Treasury officials to explore with the insurance industry new financial products that would help people cover their share of costs for social care, a Treasury source said on Friday.

 The state will step in if the costs rise over that amount.
 Social care refers to long-term health care outside hospitals.